simple-orm/core/README.md

  - `both`
 - `excludeJson (boolean)`: Whether or not to exclude this property when converting model to JSON

-Please note that you can add any arbitrary property to the configure.
-This is useful so plugin can provide there own configurations per model property if needed (like the [validate plugin](https://github.com/simple-orm/validate) does).
+Please note that you can add any arbitrary property to the configuration.
+This is useful so plugins can provide there own configurations per model property if needed (like the [validate plugin](https://github.com/simple-orm/validate) does).

-### Model API
+### Models

+Models are used to interact with a specific instance of a record.

 #### define(modelName, databaseName, tableName, propertyConfiguration)